Italy pins hopes on Milan Expo after corruption, delays

 But Expo will also have plenty of room for the mass-produced food industry.
 Both Coca-Cola and McDonald's are hosting pavilions, fuelling worries that the green-tinged rhetoric of "sustainability" will hide a familiar big-money business agenda.

-Slow Food, a campaign group which has done much to promote sustainable and traditional foods, is taking part to press its message against waste and over-industrialized production, but it remains skeptical about many aspects of the event.
+Slow Food, a campaign group which has done much to promote sustainable and traditional foods, is taking part to press its message against waste and over-industrialised production, but it remains sceptical about many aspects of the event.

 "But you can't leave an empty seat at the discussion table.
 We've decided to be there but it was a very difficult decision."